Stay Informed on Health and Fitness

 These newsletters and Jackie’s other client communications are award-winning!
-Jackie Kold Fitness and Yoga is the recipient of Constant Contact’s 2015 All Star Award.
+Jackie Kold Fitness and Yoga is the recipient of Constant Contact’s All Star Awards for Five Years Running.
 This award recognizes those that stand out from more than 500,000 organizations nationally who use Constant Contact services to communicate with clients for their hard work and excellence in communications.
 Read past editions of our newsletters and see why yourself!

 If you have a current issue you’d like information on use her search button on the side bar and put in the key words you need for answers!

 Sign up for Jackie’s weekly newsletter, which is emailed out to you each Monday morning and start your work week out right.
 You will also be first to know about any upcoming workshops, studio specials or other programs, like her boot camps!
 So don’t miss out — SUBSCRIBE NOW!